top of page

 • Practical lessons from Denmark, Estonia, Uzbekistan and Australia for New Zealand’s digital leaders

-Jonas Petersen, Chief Digital Officer, Department of the Premier and Cabinet of WA, Digital Strategic Manager, Digital Hub (Australia/Denmark)
+Jonas Petersen, Chief Digital Officer, Department of the Premier and Cabinet of WA, Digital Strategic Manager, Digital Hub Denmark

 Co-presentation: Building a connected digital economy by delivering trusted identity for citizens and businesses